tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

     using Microsoft.EntityFrameworkCore;
     ```

-1. Add the following lines of code to add using blocks for built-in namespaces that will be used in this file:
+1. Add the following lines of code to add **using** directives for built-in namespaces that will be used in this file:

     ```
     using System;